timbrinson/FloraCatalog/docs/Notes and To Do.md

 -If multiple potential matches are found then present to the user input for them to resolve by selecting the correct ones to add or to modify the search.

-Update algorithm to populate the Infraspecies Rank column instead of prepending he Infraspecies with the term.

-Update the SQL in "wcvp_schema.txt":
+Update the SQL in "wcvp_schema.txt".
+Include other attributes/columns and other tables needed.

--More comments for each column that reflect the information for that column from the "README_WCVP" file.
-Include information about the Value, Class, Description and Remarks.
-This will carry that information forward as easy access during development.

 -Includes other columns of data needed by the app which did not come from WCVP.
+Include childCount.

 Create details panel that shows all data for a plant.
 Make this a panel that can be popped up or opened up under the plant row in the grid.
 Give it an edit mode so data can be updated.

-Can the tree column header use the tree icon instead of the text "Tree"?

-I like that the Tree column can be moved but doesn't require the little grab icon to the left of the label in the header.
-It takes up horizontal space, affecting visibility of the column label when the column is shrunk.
-I presume that means we can remove the sort icon to the right of the label but sorting still works.
-Assuming those are correct remove the grab icon and sorting icon from the header for all columns except Genus, Species, Infraspecies, Cultivar and Scientific Name?
-That way these icons are shown for the main taxonomic columns but the other columns can have these functions and shrink smaller when needed without affecting visibility of the label?

-Also change GH, SH and Actions back to being able to be moved.
-Change the label for Infra Rank to "I Rank" to make the label smaller.

-Update colors for Genus, Species, Infraspecies and Cultivar to be separated visually.

 Add a fake group under Genus to hold generic cultivars.
 Use something like "---" or "(none)", etc. in the Species column.
 Not sure if they should sort before or after the other Species.
 Maybe do a similar thing for the Cultivars of Species, adding a fake group named "---" or "(none)" in the Infraspecies column?

+Rename DataGridV2 to DataGrid.

+Update the grid column labels.
+Keep similar to WCVP where we can.
+Shorten so the label doesn't extend the column width.

 Create groups for the columns in the Column selector and make the group selectable, which selects/deselects all columns in the group.
 Use the following to set the groups and column order and their default selection state: